nothazel/media-downloader/README.md

 ## Installation for Spotify Command

- In `config.ini` file that is in the root directory of the script create the following: you can get your Spotify API Client Credentials from [Create Spotify App](https://developer.spotify.com/dashboard/create) Only tick Web API as we'll use only that and after that you can get your Credentials from Settings.
+ In `config.ini` file that is in the root directory of the script (if not run setup.py) create the following: you can get your Spotify API Client Credentials from [Create Spotify App](https://developer.spotify.com/dashboard/create) Only tick Web API as we'll use only that and after that you can get your Credentials from Settings.
 ```
 [spotify]